shambhavi1204/AI_taskphase/logistic_regression/readme.md

       Uses of logistic regression:
       used for weather forcast such as whether it is clound or ot will rain or not multiclass classification
-      medical use like diagnosis of various disease.
+      medical use like diagnosis of various disease